Little Barley

 Cultivation: The preference is full sun, dry conditions, and a sterile soil containing an abundance of gravel, sand, or clay.
 Alkaline soil is readily tolerated, if not preferred.
 Growth and development occurs rather quickly during the spring and early summer.

-Range & Habitat: Little Barley is common in southern Illinois, occasional in central Illinois, and uncommon to absent in the northern section of the state (see Distribution Map).
+Range & Habitat: The native Little Barley is common in southern Illinois, occasional in central Illinois, and uncommon to absent in the northern section of the state (see Distribution Map).
 This species has a wide distribution in the southern two-thirds of the continental United States; northern Illinois is located along its northern range limit.
-Habitats include dry dolomite prairies, gravelly areas along railroads, pastures, fallow fields, and sterile waste areas.
+Habitats include dry dolomite prairies, gravelly areas along railroads, roadsides, pastures, fallow fields, and sterile waste areas.
 This species is somewhat weedy and commonly found in areas with a history of disturbance.

 Return